Hurricane Ian knocks out power in Cuba

 Hurricane Ian was forecasted to make landfall along the west coast of Florida's peninsula Wednesday.
 As of Tuesday night, the storm was still churning in the Gulf of Mexico, where the warm waters allowed it to rapidly strengthen.

-At 8 p.m.
-EDT Tuesday, Hurricane Ian was located about 180 miles south-southwest of Punta Gorda, Florida, and 20 miles south-southwest of the Dry Tortugas, according to the National Hurricane Center.
-The storm was moving north-northeast at 10 mph and had maximum sustained winds of 120 mph, making it a Category 3 storm.
+As of 10 p.m.
+ET, Hurricane Ian was located about 175 miles south-southwest of Punta Gorda, Florida, and about 5 miles south of The Dry Tortugas.
+It was moving north-northeast at 10 mph and had maximum sustained winds of 120 mph, making it a Category 3 storm.

 for more features.